dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Looked at some example code bases and rising stack articles on react full stack apps.

 **Thoughts**: 😛 Spent some more time with code complete.

+### Day 25: May-07-18 Monday
+**Today's Progress**: Worked with a friend to bring up a new ec2 instance and ssh into it using python.
+Had some trouble with security groups but we resolved it with help of stackoverflow.

+**Thoughts**: I am not sure of his usecase though.. creating a instance on runtime.. ? 🤔